mmulet/meter-public-tasks-in-inspect/README.md

 # METT Public-tasks-in-inspect
 This is a work-in-progress prot of [METR public-tasks](https://github.com/METR/public-tasks) to [Inspect](https://inspect.aisi.org.uk).
-Until this finishes, you are probably better of using the [inspect-metr-task-bridge](https://github.com/METR/inspect-metr-task-bridge) to run public-tasks in Inspect.
+Until this finishes, you are probably better off using the [inspect-metr-task-bridge](https://github.com/METR/inspect-metr-task-bridge) to run public-tasks in Inspect.

 --------
 ## Original Readme